existentialmutt/lt-ruby/README.md

 Developed on Mac OS X 10.7 with ruby 2.0

 ## The Road Forward
 There are plenty of rough edges still to clean up.
-The biggest one to watch out for is that trying to eval before manually adding a connection will spawn a connection that doesn't work.

 Once I get things working better for vanilla ruby, I plan to add better support for RVM and Rails.